Lyft prices IPO at top of range

 Lyft raised more than $2 billion Thursday afternoon after pricing its shares at $72 apiece, the top of the expected range of $70 to $72 per share.
-This gives Lyft a fully-diluted market value of $24 billion.
+This gives Lyft a fully diluted market value of $24 billion.

 The company will debut on the Nasdaq stock exchange Friday morning, trading under the ticker symbol “LYFT.”

-The initial public offering is the first-ever for a ride-hailing business and represents a landmark liquidity event for private market investors, who had invested billions of dollars in the San Francisco-based company.
+The initial public offering is the first-ever for a ride-hailing business and represents a landmark liquidity event for private market investors, which had invested billions of dollars in the San Francisco-based company.
 In total, Lyft had raised $5.1 billion in debt and equity funding, reaching a valuation of $15.1 billion last year.

 Lyft’s blockbuster IPO is unique for a number of reasons, in addition to being amongst transportation-as-a-service companies to transition from private to public.
 Lyft has the largest net losses of any pre-IPO business, posting losses of $911 million on revenues of $2.2 billion in 2018.
 However, the company is also raking in the largest revenues, behind only Google and Facebook, for a pre-IPO company.
 The latter has made it popular on Wall Street, garnering buy ratings from analysts prior to pricing.